-In emergency situations (anything that may make the premises uninhabitable or cause lasting damage) you should telephone directly to those companies listed on the emergency phone list you received at the presettlement demonstration.
-If you are unable to cope adequately with the problem, call our division office for assistance between the hours of 8:00 a.m. and 5:00 p.m. during normal business days.
+In emergency situations (anything that may make the premises uninhabitable or cause permanent damage) you should contact directly those companies listed on the emergency phone list you received at the New Home Orientation.
+If you are unable to adequately take care of the problem, please call Customer Care for assistance between the hours of 7:00 a.m. and 7:00 p.m.
+EST during normal business days.

 THE LIMITED WARRANTY PROVIDED FOR IN THIS BOOKLET INCLUDES BINDING ARBITRATION IN THE EVENT OF A DISPUTE WHICH IS NOT SETTLED BETWEEN YOU AND THE BUILDER.
-YOU SHOULD READ THE ARBITRATION PROCEDURES AND BE FAMILIAR WITH YOUR RIGHTS AND RESPONSIBILITIES IN THE EVENT ARBITRATION IS USED.
+YOU SHOULD READ THE ARBITRATION PROCEDURES AND BE FAMILIAR WITH YOUR RIGHTS AND RESPONSIBILIITIES IN THE EVENT ARBITRATION IS USED.